meguna/mff/README.md

   down the line
 * looked into adding testing suites to the project.

+#### Lessons
+* Good practice: Don't set state using props unless you're only initializing state using props.

 ## June 24

 * fixed huge bug.
 Turns out it was caused by not properly updating the ingredients[] state inside RecipeForm's `onAddGroup()`.
 So basically this was an exercise in walking through all the teeny parts of the codebase.
 Fun.
+* switch nodejs mysql package from `mysql` to `mysql2` because the former will unconditionally replace all ?'s with query parameters (or a big fat NULL if you don't provide one) regardless of whether the ?'s are inside string literals.
+Really annoying!
+* add an "edit this recipe" button above RecipeInfo's main content
+* fix - "add new recipe" button only active around text, not colored div
+* add API endpoint for updating recipe records
+* update structure & fetch logic for the forms. some bugs remain in the update logic.
+* all of the React logic uses camelCase 'groupId' instead of snake-case.
+  Consolidated since things were super messy - bAd!!

 ## To Do Notes - Immediate

-* "add new recipe" button only active around text, not colored div
 * routing - when loading an url for a recipe that's not in the "most recent" list (and thus not loaded yet), what to do? make new View for this?
 * change document titles according to page